wpai004/DataCleaningProject/CodeBook.md

 [67] "FreqBodyBodyGyroJerkMagnitude-mean"     "FreqBodyBodyGyroJerkMagnitude-std"

 Variables Key:
-SubjectID = 1:30 (The ID of the subject within the experiment) ActivityName = the type of activity the subject was performing (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+SubjectID = (numeric) 1:30 (The ID of the subject within the experiment) ActivityNames = (Factor with 6 levels) the type of activity the subject was performing (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 Freq = Frequency
 Gyro = Speed/Velocity
 Jerk = The body linear acceleration and angular velocity derived in time Acclratin = Acceleration
 X/Y/Z = Direction
 Mean/STD = Average/Standard Deviation measurement
+(all variables besides ActivityName are numeric)

 ### Code Book: